raimund89/PiNet-Satellite/README.md

 # Acknowledgements
 Many people should be thanked, including the entire ESP8266 and Arduino community.
 This list is just the list of authors of the APIs and libraries used in this project:
-- tzapu for the (https://github.com/tzapu/WiFiManager)[WiFiManager] library
+- tzapu for the [WiFiManager](https://github.com/tzapu/WiFiManager) library
-- bblanchon for the (https://github.com/bblanchon/ArduinoJson)[ArduinoJson] library
+- bblanchon for the [ArduinoJson](https://github.com/bblanchon/ArduinoJson) library
-- nayarsystems for the (https://github.com/nayarsystems/posix_tz_db)[timezone data file]
 - ip-api.com for their open API to receive timezone information